katiacreator/Assembly-Virtual-Tour/README.md

 ## Stretch goals
 ### Maps UI that visually tracks variants in various timelines
-### passkey to access the database
+### passkey function to access the database via input-second login
-### build on the api with more references to other "variants" from the comics
+### build on the api with more references to other "variants" from the comics aka more cards!
 ### connect to your fellows
+###

 ## Credits
 - ### I built the database file card slider following this tutorial: https://www.goingtointernet.com/2020/03/make-marvel-slider.html